philipptrenz/philipptrenz/README.md

-## Current projects
+## Recent projects

-Here comes a selection of my projects:
+Here comes a selection of my projects, I hope you like it!

 ### covidpass.eu